“We must work together”: How UK migrant communities are rebuilding from the far-right riots, one month on

 “I was humbled by the absence of disorder and the solidarity shown by the community,” says Augusta, adding that it was “instrumental in helping me regain a sense of safety and inner peace.”

-“In the face of attempts to fragment the support and services available to migrants, some have emerged even stronger in their commitment to supporting migrants,” he says.
+“In the face of attempts to fragment the support and services available to migrants, some have emerged even stronger in their commitment to supporting migrants,” she says.

 Tal, who requested his real name not be used, is 22 and arrived in the UK from Syria as a refugee in 2022.
 He lives in supported accommodation in Birmingham provided by social enterprise ACH, who help refugees and vulnerable migrants integrate into their communities with branches also in Bristol, Wolverhampton and Coventry.